 Generally speaking, the most ruinous of bugs was the dreaded Void.
 Diagonal surfaces, stairs, and certain other terrain forms had clipping problems which would cause a character to fall through solid surfaces, plummeting them to their death far below in the box-like playing field that a dungeon or building resided.
 Players could survive this in various ways, but it was often impossible to return to a dungeon without teleportation or levitation spells.

-While not a bug, there are certain ways to ruin your chances to finish the main quest of the game, so it's advisable not to talk to anyone in the three main castles so as not to accidentally refuse a quest which would be necessary for the game's completion.
+While not a bug, there are certain ways to ruin any chance of finishing the main quest of the game, so it's advisable not to talk to anyone in the three main castles so as not to accidentally refuse a quest which would be necessary for the game's completion.

-Daggerfall can be found on the Bethesda website as of 2009, as well as some abandonware sites.
-It requires DOSbox to run properly on non-DOS machines, though Bethesda has included a handy install guide for those who use Windows XP and DOSBox, downloadable from the same page as their release of Daggerfall.
+Daggerfall can be acquired for free from the official Bethesda website as of 2009, along with its predecessor.
+It requires DOSBox to run properly on non-DOS machines, though Bethesda has included a handy install guide for those who use Windows XP and DOSBox, downloadable from the same page as their release of Daggerfall.

-Priaveteer's Hold is the beginning dungeon, and is the same every time one begins a game.
-It is considered to be a brutal starting location, especially for non-combat classes, but meta-gaming it will allow players some experimentation for character balance that will result in a much more viable character should you emerge unscathed.
+Priaveteer's Hold is the beginning dungeon, and has the same layout every time one begins a game.
+It is considered to be a brutal starting location, especially for non-combat classes, but meta-gaming it will allow players some experimentation for character balance that will result in a much more viable character should they emerge unscathed.